SamuelSwartzberg/flashcardifying_text_temp/inf.md

 autocapitalize: capitalization of user input
 enterkeyhint: is an enumerated attribute defining what action label (or icon) to present for the enter key on virtual keyboards.

+#### tools

+##### emmet

+Emmet is a syntax mainly using CSS selectors for quickly generating html Emmet is or can be integrated into most code editors In VSCode, to use emmet with JSX, enable it in the settings

 ### JSX

 {{c3::JSX}} is either said to be short for {{c2::JavaScript Syntax Extension}} or {{c1::JavaScript XML}}
 Using JSX, you generally assign events via the on&lt;Event&gt; handlers, but pass a function (instead of calling a function) , and wrap it in curly braces
+$   running number indicator
+()   groups element
+*x   create x amount of elements
+@   change the number direction/offsett
+^   go up an element
+{something}   text (within the tag)

 ## environment ≈ Web APIs